w3c/wcag-act-rules/content/rules/ff89c9/proposed.md

 #### Passed Example 5

-<a class="example-link" title="Passed Example 5" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/c18579dc18aaebf7eeaa4e24e4bc199d77c432bc.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/c18579dc18aaebf7eeaa4e24e4bc199d77c432bc.html">Open in a new tab</a>

 These elements with an [explicit role][] of `listitem` are children in the [accessibility tree][] of an element with their [required context role][] even though they are not its DOM children.
 The `aria-owns` attribute is used to alter the accessibility tree and place the target elements in their [required context role](https://www.w3.org/TR/wai-aria-1.1/#scope).